awslabs/aws-encryption-sdk-specification/framework/kms-keyring.md

    that is an error and encryption MUST halt.
 1. On decrypt, the keyring MUST NOT halt decryption because of a failure to decrypt.

-## Security Considerations

-[TODO: What security properties are guaranteed by this keyring?
-Also, note how the security properties can vary drastically depending on key policies]

 ## Contributing Issues

 This is a record of issues that contributed to this specification.